Scobiform/BirdMeister/README.md

 <img width="160" height="160" src="https://github.com/Scobiform/BirdMeister/blob/master/birdmeister.png" style="float:left">

 # BirdMeister Version 0.1.0
-Little .NET 5.0 CLI Tool for Twitter to automate Deleting Tweets, Lists, User friend Ids and start Filtered Streams.
+Little .NET 5.0 CLI Tool for Twitter to automate deleting Tweets, Lists, User friend Ids and start Filtered Streams.
 Using Tweetinvi by https://github.com/linvi

 « <i>It is a good start for people that get harassed by groups of people on Twitter.
 Just grab all friend Ids and block all users with your account.</i> »